 A crucial method of measuring performance is self-evaluation.
 In this practice, objective standards are developed that an organization may use to gauge its progress toward its performance goals.

-Forms of evaluations include surveys, questionnaires, and graded assessments.
+Forms of evaluation include surveys, questionnaires, and graded assessments.
 Any self-evaluation should aim to provide a clear depiction of the current situation so that plans may be made to achieve the desired outcome and develop an effective performance management strategy.

 4. Numeric ratings and scales